 School Board Meetings

-School Board meetings are generally held quarterly at 6:30pm per the schedule below.
+School Board meetings are generally held monthly.
 Meetings are open; however prior notice must be given to attend any meeting so proper accommodation may be made for seating.

 Those who wish to speak/present at a School Board meeting must complete a Proposal Form and contact the Principal to be added to the agenda.
 Proposed discussion items that are not added to the agenda through this formal process will not be presented during a School Board meeting.